Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS: Brauer -sets and their covering theory

-In \cite[Definition 2.13]{LL2} we have already define the fundamental group (groupoid) of an f-BC $E$.
-If $E$ is an $f_{ms}$-BC such that each polygon of $E$ contains at most $2$ angles, then by Remark \ref{view-f_ms-BC-as-Brauer-G-set} we can view it as a Brauer $G$-set, and we also have the notion of fundamental group (groupoid).
-The following lemma shows that these two fundamental groups are isomorphic.
+If $E$ is an $f_{ms}$-BC such that each polygon of $E$ contains at most $2$ angles, then by Remark \ref{view-f_ms-BC-as-Brauer-G-set} we can view it as a Brauer $G$-set.
+The following lemma shows that the fundamental group of $E$ as an $f_{ms}$-BC is isomorphic to the fundamental group of $E$ as a Brauer $G$-set.

-\begin{Lem} Let $E=(E,U,\tau,d)$ be a Brauer $G$-set such that $\tau$ has no fixed points \\ (equivalently, $E$ is an $f_{ms}$-BC such that each polygon of $E$ contains at most $2$ angles), and let $A$ be a subset of $E$.
+\begin{Lem} Let $E=(E,U,\tau,d)$ be a Brauer $G$-set such that $\tau$ has no fixed points (equivalently, $E$ is an $f_{ms}$-BC such that each polygon of $E$ contains at most $2$ angles), and let $A$ be a subset of $E$.
 Denote by $\Pi_m(E,A)$ and $\Pi(E,A)$ the fundamental groupoid of $E$ on $A$ as a Brauer $G$-set and as an $f_{ms}$-BC respectively.
 Then $\Pi_m(E,A)$ is isomorphic to $\Pi(E,A)$. \end{Lem}